gaucho-labs/tailwind-fuse/README.md

 ### Tailwind Variants

-Useful for building component libraries based on tailwind.
+Useful for building components with first class support for tailwind.
+By default, conflicts are merged using `tw_merge`.

 Each `TwClass` represents a UI element with customizable properties (property is a "variant").
-Each variant is represented by a `TwVariant` enum.
-Each `TwVariant` must have a default variant.
+Each variant is represented by a `TwVariant`, which must be an enum with a default case.

+The merge order is, where the last class takes preferences:
+1. TwClass base class
+2. TwVariant base class
+3. TwVariant enum variant class
+4. Override class `with_class`

 ```rust
 use tailwind_merge::*;